Cisco launches SMB partner program to help partners get quotes out faster

 Cisco has launched its Partner Deal Express program to help partners sell to small and medium businesses.

 The program aims to speed up partners' SMB sales by providing upfront discounts that don’t require approval on deals that fall under the program.
-It applies to EN and Meraki deals valued at up to $50,000 and Security and collaboration deals under $25,000.
+It applies to EN and Meraki deals valued at up to $50,000 and security and collaboration deals under $25,000.

-Cisco will also regularly adjust its SMB pricing based on review historical pricing and competitive analysis.
+Cisco will also review and adjust its SMB pricing on a quarterly basis, looking at historical pricing and competition - spokespeople said it was the first time Cisco has done this.
 Prices will be tailored to each country.

-“A lot of the time with the bigger accounts,” said Cisco ANZ managing director of partner, routes to market and small to medium business sales, Rodney Hamill.
-“Partners come to us with a predefined config, they put in a discount request that goes throughout our deal discount – in small and medium business we can't scale that.”

-“A normal deal process is very much geared to bigger deals, but when you’re doing thousands of smaller deals it slowed things down and made it harder for partners to transact.
+“A normal deal process is very much geared to bigger deals," said Cisco ANZ managing director of partner, routes to market and small to medium business sales, Rodney Hamill, "but when you’re doing thousands of smaller deals it slowed things down and made it harder for partners to transact.
 The work the team has done has helped us get that scale.

 The Partner Deal Express program includes four product families partners can use to construct solutions: